 An introductory study of polymers and their properties.
 Topics covered will include polymerization mechanisms, polymer syntheses, and the characterization and application of various polymers.
+Prerequisite: CHEM 204 with a minimum grade of C.

 CHEM 450.
 Senior Research.
 1 to 4 Hours.